superdinmc/do-a-barrel-roll/README.md

 [![Modrinth](https://img.shields.io/modrinth/dt/do-a-barrel-roll)](https://modrinth.com/mod/do-a-barrel-roll)
 [![CurseForge](https://cf.way2muchnoise.eu/full_663658_downloads.svg)](https://curseforge.com/minecraft/mc-mods/do-a-barrel-roll)

-Do a Barrel Roll is a lightweight, fully clientside mod for Fabric that changes elytra flight to be more fun and semi-realistic.
+Do a Barrel Roll is a lightweight, fully clientside mod that changes elytra flight to be more fun and semi-realistic.
 It achieves this by redesigning movement with a completely unlocked camera orientation in mind,